Jiang Zemin: Career in Shanghai

+1989 Shanghai pro-democracy protests

-In 1989, former general secretary Hu Yaobang died; he had previously been purged in January 1987 and accused of supporting "bourgeois liberalization".
-His death catalyzed the Tiananmen Square protest, leading to an ideological crisis between "liberals" (who supported Deng's aggressive reforms) and "conservatives" (who favored slower change).
-After the World Economic Herald tried to publish a eulogy rehabilitating Hu and praising his reformist stance, Jiang took control of the newspaper's editorial board.
-As the protests continued to grow, the Party imposed martial law in Beijing.
+In April 1989, former general secretary Hu Yaobang died; he had previously been forced to resign in January 1987 and accused of supporting "bourgeois liberalization".
+His death catalyzed the 1989 Tiananmen Square protests and massacre, leading to an ideological crisis between "liberals" (who supported aggressive reforms) and "conservatives" (who favored slower change).
+After the Shanghai-based World Economic Herald tried to publish a eulogy rehabilitating Hu and praising his reformist stance, Jiang took control of the newspaper's editorial board.
+As the protests continued to grow, the Party imposed martial law and deployed troops in Beijing in May.
 In Shanghai, 100,000 protestors marched in the streets, and 450 students went on a hunger strike.
 After the third day, Jiang personally met with them to assure them that the Party shared their goals, and to promise future dialogue.
 He simultaneously sent a telegram to the Central Committee firmly supporting their martial law declaration.

-His careful public appeals were well-received by both pro-democracy students and socialist party elders.
+His careful public appeals were well received by both pro-democracy students and socialist party elders.
 On 20 May 1989, paramount leader Deng Xiaoping decided to appoint Jiang as the new general secretary, replacing Zhao Ziyang, who had supported the protestors.
 Jiang was selected as a compromise candidate over Tianjin's Li Ruihuan, premier Li Peng, elders Li Xiannian, Chen Yun, and the retired elders to become the new general secretary.
 Before that, he had been considered to be an unlikely candidate.

-Jiang was elevated to the country's top job in 1989 with a fairly small power base inside the party, and thus, very little actual power.
-His most reliable allies were the powerful party elders Chen Yun and Li Xiannian.
-He was believed to be simply a transitional figure until a more stable successor government to Deng could be put in place.
-Other prominent Party and military figures like President Yang Shangkun and his brother Yang Baibing were believed to be planning a coup.